Nette Documentation Preview

 ----------------------------------------------------------------------------

-Renames or moves a file or a directory specified by `$origin` to `$target`.
+Renames or moves a file or directory specified by `$origin` to `$target`.
 Overwrites existing files and directories by default.
-If `$overwrite` is set to `false` and `$target` already exists, throws an exception `Nette\InvalidStateException`.
-Throws an exception `Nette\IOException` on error occurred.
+If `$overwrite` is set to `false` and the target file or directory `$target` already exists, it throws a `Nette\InvalidStateException`.
+Throws a `Nette\IOException` on error.

 ```php